-El Paso shooting leaves 20 dead, 26 injured; investigators probing 'nexus to hate crime'
+El Paso shooting leaves 20 dead, 26 injured; investigators probing potential 'nexus to hate crime'

 CLICK HERE TO GET THE FOX NEWS APP

-El Paso, which has about 680,000 residents, is in West Texas sits across the border from Juarez, Mexico.
+El Paso, which has about 680,000 residents, is in West Texas and sits across the border from Juarez, Mexico.
 The city has become a focal point of the ongoing debate over Trump's immigration policies.

 Fox News' Garrett Tenney and The Associated Press contributed to this report.